Akash (missile): Akash Prime

 The Akash Prime missile is equipped with an indigenous active radio frequency seeker giving it a 360° engagement capability with higher accuracy.
 The missile will be manufactured by Bharat Dynamics Limited while Bharat Electronics will produce radars, radars, control centres, simulators, associated vehicles.
-Akash Prime is also optimized for low temperature and high altitude operations with modified ground system and has a range of 30 km and a flight ceiling of 18 km.
+Akash Prime is also optimized for low temperature and high altitude operations with modified ground system and has a range of 30 km and a flight altitude of 18 km.
 The missile was first flight tested in September 2021 where it successfully intercepted and destroyed an unmanned aerial target mimicking enemy aircraft.
 The new missile and modified ground systems, collectively referred to as improved Akash Weapon System (AWS), was ordered in March 2023.
 The system has an indigenous content of 82% which will be increased to 93%.
 The missile also has "Reduced Foot Print".
 Akash Prime employs a combination of seeker-based terminal guidance with command guidance.
+The missile variant is associated with the Advanced Akash Weapon System.